MaritimeRenewable/PyResis/README.rst

 Prismatic coefficient   0.613
 ======================= ====== =======

-With PyResis it is easy to get an resistance estimation by:
+With PyResis it is easy to get a resistance estimation by:

 .. code-block:: python